Big Tree Register

 What is the Big Tree Register?

 The New York State Big Tree Register is maintained by the Department of Environmental Conservation (DEC) as an effort to recognize trees of record size and promote an interest in the trees we come in contact with every day.
-The Big Tree Register is available in scientific name order (PDF, 149 KB) and common name order (PDF, 152 KB).
+The Big Tree Register is available in scientific name order (PDF, 400 KB) and common name order (PDF, 400 KB).
 The Big Tree Register lists only native and naturalized species and does not include hybrid species.
-The authority for determining eligible species is American Forests.
-A link to their website can be found in the right column of this page.
+The authority for determining eligible species is American Forests (leaves DEC website).
 In order to be a champion, the tree needs to have been measured or confirmed to exist within the last 10 years.

 How is a Champion Determined?